 In 2012, Domino’s Pizza decided to launch a gluten-free pizza offering in its retail chains.
 After pressure from the gluten-free community, Domino’s changed its website to now read (highlights added by me):

 Clearly, this “Gluten Free” pizza is not meant for those with celiac disease or serious gluten sensitivities, nevertheless, Domino’s advertises what appears at first blush to actually be what it claims to be: a “Gluten Free Crust.”

 Competitor pizza chain Pizza Hut is now offering a “certified Gluten Free Pizza” in some of its retail outlets.
-Cheese only and pepperoni and cheese pizzas prepared on an Udi’s Certified Gluten Free crust and certified GF by the GIG (Gluten Intolerance Group of North America) organization will be prepared using a “gluten free kit” containing separate marinara sauce, cheese and pepperoni and prepared on parchment paper.
+Cheese only and pepperoni and cheese pizzas prepared on an Udi’s Certified Gluten Free crust and certified gluten free by the GIG (Gluten Intolerance Group of North America) organization will be prepared using a “gluten free kit” containing separate marinara sauce, cheese and pepperoni and prepared on parchment paper.
 Employees will also change their gloves and use dedicated GF pizza cutters, according to restaurant protocol.

 These pizzas will also be prepared in a common kitchen used for preparing regular gluten pizzas; if other toppings are selected instead, the company says the pizza will no longer be gluten free (these pizzas are made for “those simply looking to reduce gluten in their diets.”).

 As you can see, two pizzas prepared in restaurants that are not free of gluten, but are prepared in very different ways, are both described as being “Gluten Free.”
 Without digging deeper, it would be difficult to know just what each restaurant meant by that designation.
 Perhaps you don’t find either to be safe enough for your family, or perhaps one is acceptable and the other is not, but they are both labeled “GF.”